-What are the AGI requirements for deducting the student loan interest?
+What are the AGI requirements for student loan interest deductions?

 With lower employment rates, education-related expenses have proven to be an issue for students and recent graduates who are either seeking work or who are just getting started in their professional careers.
-There are, however, several options available for current and former students that can help to diminish overall financial burdens.
+There are, however, several options available for current and former students that can help to diminish overall financial burdens through student loan deductions.
 One such opportunity allows students to deduct loan interest from a loan or series of federally-funded college loans for qualifying students and is available on an income-adjusted basis.

 The American Opportunity Tax Credit